Skip to main content

 Charm client applications

-Actually, the Data Integrator is only a very special client charm, that implements the kafka_client relation for exchanging data with the Kafka charm for user management via relations.
+Actually, the Data Integrator is only a very special client charm, that implements the kafka_client relation for exchanging data with Charmed Apache Kafka and user management via relations.

-For example, the steps above for producing and consuming messages to Kafka have also been implemented in the kafka-test-app charm (that also implement the kafka_client relation) providing a fully integrated charmed user experience, where producing/consuming messages can simply be achieved using relations.
+For example, the steps above for producing and consuming messages to Apache Kafka have also been implemented in the kafka-test-app charm (that also implements the kafka_client relation) providing a fully integrated charmed user experience, where producing/consuming messages can simply be achieved using relations.

 Producing messages

-To produce messages to Kafka, we need to configure the kafka-test-app to act as producer, publishing messages to a specific topic:
+To produce messages to Apache Kafka, we need to configure the kafka-test-app to act as a producer, publishing messages to a specific topic:

 juju config kafka-test-app topic_name=test_kafka_app_topic role=producer num_messages=20

-To start to produce messages to Kafka, we JUST simply relate the Kafka Test App with Kafka:
+To start to produce messages to Apache Kafka, we JUST simply relate the Apache Kafka Test App with Kafka:

 juju relate kafka-test-app kafka-k8s